 The glTF ROP can export your scene as a GLTF file.
 See the following link for further information about the glTF format.

-Render to Disk
+Save to Disk

 Begins the render with the last render control settings.